 Being arrested or ordered to appear in the Criminal Court on a

 shoplifting or petty theft charge is a difficult and humiliating experience.
 I

 sincerely sympathize with you, and you need to know that there is a

 good chance that I can help you.
 I have many years of experience in

 Acting on your case quickly is important.
-You see, we have a lot
+You see, we have a lot more

-facts and circumstances of the case.
+of the case.
 Don't delay in speaking with a attorney about your case.

 Early Intervention can be a big advantage.